Samuel-Alexander/classification/README.md

 # classification
-exploring the use of and comparing various data sampling methods
+## Exploring the use of and comparing various data sampling methods including resmpling and ensemble learning.